Topics in the Structure of Chinese

 Total of 10 weeks teaching with 2 hours of classroom contact per week.

 Scope and syllabus

 This course is intended to introduce students to the analysis and description of the main grammatical properties of the Chinese language from the linguistic perspective.
-We will focus on the characteristic features of nominal and verbal constructions (primarily in Mandarin Chinese) and associated phenomena such as classifiers, tense and aspect, modification and word order, information structure, lexical semantics and clausal structure.
-The relevance of this research to areas such as morphology, semantics, typology, language change and variation, language acquisition and processing, and language learning and teaching is also considered.
+We will focus on the characteristic features of sentential and phrasal constructions (primarily in Mandarin Chinese) and associated phenomena such as word-formation, classifiers, tense and aspect, modification and word order, information structure and compounding.
+The relevance of this type of research to areas such as morphology, semantics, typology, syntax-semantics/-pragmatics interfaces is also considered.

 Method of assessment

 - Huang, C.-T. James, Y.-H. Audrey Li, Yafei Li (2009) The Syntax of Chinese, Cambridge, Cambridge University Press.

 - Huang Chu-Ren and Dingxu Shi (2016) A Reference Grammar of Chinese, Cambridge University Press.